-Program Fees are usually $20-30 per student per program for classroom instruction.
+Project-based program Fees are $20 per student per program for classroom instruction.
 Take home kits range from $12-$20 per student.
 Special programing fees tailored to homeschool groups will vary and is based on the program requirements.

 Students participate in a single topic with hands-on experiments.
-Most classes will also send students on with various materials for a continued learning experience.
+Most classes will also send students home with various materials for a continued learning experience.

-Classes are from 10am-12pm on the following dates: (Click on class name for hyperlink for checkout)
+Classes are on Saturday’ from 10am-1130am on the following dates: (Click on class name for hyperlink for checkout)